What to Do When Cravings Hit?

 Recovery is a lifelong process – a concept that every addict or substance abuser learns early on in treatment.
 It is important to understand this concept and know that the work to stay off of alcohol and drugs of abuse never ends.
 Even those with decades of sobriety can relapse despite their best efforts.
 Cravings are, unfortunately, part of the recovery process and often hit at times when they are hardest to manage.
 However, during treatment, you will have developed skills and coping mechanisms to keep them at bay and avoid relapse.

 Contact and Communication

 The first way to fight cravings and avoid relapse is to contact the support team that you created during the early recovery process while you were in treatment and shortly thereafter.
 This may include a sponsor, friends, family and even the facility and therapist that got you clean.
-Hopefully, you have also joined support groups such as AA and/or NA and have a community of helpful, empathetic and compassionate people to rely on for help.
+Hopefully, you have also joined support groups and have a community of helpful, empathetic and compassionate people to rely on for help.
 This support group will be key to warding off relapse.

 In addition, you want to be sure that those closest to you understand the triggers that may make you crave your former substance of abuse.
 This means having a very frank, open and honest discussion, giving them the tools to identify destructive behavior before you even realize you’re doing it.